s-orellana/Undergrad-Thesis/README.md

 # Undergraduate Thesis

-This repository contains the codes used in the data analysis steps of my bachelor's thesis at University College Utrecht.
+This repository contains the codes used in the data analysis steps of my bachelor's thesis at University College Utrecht,
-Titled: '*The Influence of FreeSurfer’s Manual Editing Options on Structural Brain Network Reconstruction*'.
+titled: '*The Influence of FreeSurfer’s Manual Editing Options on Structural Brain Network Reconstruction*'.
 Written in Spring 2017 at the [UMC Utrecht](http://www.umcutrecht.nl/nl/).

 ## Introduction
-SAY SOMETHING COHERENT HERE
+In the resconstruction of structural brain networks, a common choice of software for cortical parcellation and subsequent node defintion is Freesurfer's (FS) processing pipeline (source).
+Despite its high reliability, mistakes can still be made by FS, and therefore the introduction of manual edits is allowed.

+The goal of my thesis was to determine whether the topology of structural brain networks which were reconstructed with a fully automated FS pipeline would differ significantly from those reconstructed in a semi-automated fashion (i.e. the introduction of manual edits was allowed).
+The code written for a section of the data analysis is presented in this repository.

 ## Data Analysis